aristanetworks/avd/docs/howto/management_settings/README.md

 5. DNS servers applied to all devices, sourced from the management VRF.
 6. NTP server list.
 All devices sync to these servers.
 7. `use_mgmt_interface_vrf` automatically uses the VRF defined by `mgmt_interface_vrf` — no need to hardcode the VRF name in two places.
 8. Local user accounts for emergency access.
-Always define at least one user with no password or a known password.
+Always define at least one user with a strong, known password.

 ### Generated Configuration